Maki-science/easyCHAMP/README.md

 There are two main functions to be applied: ```evalPurency()``` for a blank corrected summary after your liking; and ```evalPurency.particles()``` for a particle-wise blank correction, with retention of single particles and their properties.
 Additionally, there are plenty of options for customization and settings of the *.csv files.

-Check out the package vignettes or the articles on the pkgdown website on Github (https://maki-science.github.io/evalPurency/ - or the upper toolbar when you are already there).
+Check out the package vignettes or go tp the [pkgdown website](https://maki-science.github.io/evalPurency/) (or the upper toolbar, in case you are already there).
+Click on *Get started*, or view the website articles to study all options.
 We've tried to gather all information there in a (hopefully) simple and userfriendly way.

 ## Citation